bufbuild/protobuf-es/docs/src/content/docs/reference/well-known-types.md

 - `google/protobuf/type.proto`
 - `google/protobuf/wrappers.proto`

+All files can be imported with a full path, for example `@bufbuild/protobuf/wkt/google/protobuf/source_context_pb.js`.

-Some of them also get convenience APIs.
+Commonly used types can be imported directly from `@bufbuild/protobuf/wkt` and get convenience APIs.

 ## `google.protobuf.Timestamp`